chadsansing/cineris-campaign/gm-notes/session-8-spoilers.md

 2. Obliterate Root for trying to control Aarok.
 3. Retake the homelands.
 4. Restore the Black Masks to their dwarven selves.
+5. Preserve the dwarves through trial by calamity.

 #### Aarok, the molten dread